LylChun/EPGminer/README.md

 ## EPGminer Shiny App

-All of the functionality of the epgminer package is also accessible through the EPGminer app built using the Shiny framework.
-Additionally, the app contains a novel algorithm for semi-automatic labeling of waveforms without the need for manual annotations.
+Metric calculations and visuals are also accessible through the EPGminer app built using the Shiny framework.
+Note that the app is a streamlined version with only the primary metrics - frequency and relative amplitude.
+Some supplementary metrics are available in the package itself.
+Additionally, the app contains a novel, experimental algorithm for semi-automatic labeling of waveforms without the need for manual annotations.

 The app may be accessed in two ways: (i) directly through R using epgminer::epgminer\_app(), or (ii) as a web application at: